 There are basically TWO REASONS why DEMERIT GOODS are OVERPRODUCED:-

-FIRSTLY, if the PRODUCERS DO NOT NEED TO COMPENSATE (REIMBURSE) the third parties for the EXTERNAL COSTS then the COSTS OF PRODUCTION THEY FACE will be LOWER than the FULL COSTS TO SOCIETY.
+Firstly, if the PRODUCERS DO NOT NEED TO COMPENSATE (REIMBURSE) the third parties for the EXTERNAL COSTS then the COSTS OF PRODUCTION THEY FACE will be LOWER than the FULL COSTS TO SOCIETY.
 Therefore they will SUPPLY MORE ('OVERPRODUCE'), as well as CHARGE LOWER PRICES.

-SECONDLY, because some of the CONSUMERS OF THESE PRODUCTS are IGNORANT (UNAWARE) about the FULL COST of the product's production to society, they will subsequently DEMAND MORE than they would if they had MORE AWARENESS.
+Secondly, because some of the CONSUMERS OF THESE PRODUCTS are IGNORANT (UNAWARE) about the FULL COST of the product's production to society, they will subsequently DEMAND MORE than they would if they had MORE AWARENESS.

 --DIAGRAM--